himoose/user-docs/docs/features/versus-pages.md

 To delete a competitor, go to **Step 2: Add Competitors**, find the competitor, and click **Delete** (trash icon).

+- Note that you will need to regenerate comparisons and push that to Webflow or do a new CSV export.

 ---

 ### Can I regenerate content for just one comparison?